diegoalej/EventTrackerProject/README.md

 ### Overview

-The wateringapp was made for individuals to keep track of plant waterings in their home or office.
+The plantwatering app was made for individuals to keep track of plant waterings in their home or office.
 The app stores the location, plant, username, and the dates of last watering as well as the date of upcoming watering.

-This repository also contains a 'stretch goal' project called 'plantwatering' with a more complex app than described below, it contains different entities of plant, userPlant, and user.
-Endpoints are identical to the ones described below, only entity names change for more complex app.
+This app contains different entities of plant, userPlant, watering and user.
+Endpoints are described below, only entity names change.

 #### Table of REST endpoints
 Return type | Route| Functionality